quandora/qed/README.md

 * Copy / Paste and customizable drag / drop.
 * HTML pasted content is converted to markdown (not supported on IE).
 * Fully configurable suggest / autocompletion support.
+* Display a configurable alert when leaving the editor page which content was modified and not saved.
 * Extensibility through custom actions.
 * Minimal mode for inline editing (with no toolbar)
 * Editor mode with a customizable toolbar (you can remove or add custom actions as you want)